 Hello, is there anybody out there?

-We have two final pieces of advice when it comes to email marketing for summer camps.
+We have three final pieces of advice when it comes to email marketing for summer camps.

 First, deliver on your promises.
-If you tell parents you’re going to reach out every week, make sure you do.
+If you tell your customers you’re going to reach out every week leading up to opening day, make sure you do.
 If you create a monthly newsletter in January, keep to that schedule.
 More isn’t always better, and quality certainly outranks quantity, but you want your recipients to expect and look forward to your outreach.

-Honing your email strategy takes time, patience, and a lot of tinkering, but as long as email remains the best way to reach your audiences, it’s not something you should be winging.
-Your camp’s story is compelling, and intentional email marketing is one of the biggest ways to help your camp resonate with campers and parents alike, increasing enrollment and the ongoing perception of your camp.
+Refining your email strategy takes time, patience, and a lot of tinkering, but as long as email remains the best way to reach your audiences, it’s not something you should be winging.
+Your camp’s story is compelling, and intentional email marketing is one of the biggest ways to help your camp resonate with campers and parents alike, increase enrollment, and maintain the ongoing positive perception of your camp.